PrivateRouter-LLC/hassio-repository-addon/wireguard-client/README.md

-Home Assistant TorGuard Add-on: WireGuard Client
+# Home Assistant TorGuard Add-on: WireGuard Client

 WireGuard: fast, modern, secure VPN tunnel.

+## About

 WireGuard® is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner, and more useful than IPsec, while avoiding the massive headache.